octopus-sensing/octopus-sensing/docs/tutorial.rst

     4. Use various kinds of stimuli in octopus-sensing.
     5. Providing some utilities for designing experiments.
     6. Monitor and data in real-time.
+    7. Reading recorded data in real-time
-    7. Preprocess and visualize data offline.
+    8. Preprocess and visualize data offline.
+    9. Watching video scenario

 **Prerequisites**

 Create a project and install `octopus-sensing` package by following the instructions on :ref:`quick_start`.
 We recommend using `pipenv` to do so.
+And then copy the source of examples from `examples` package in octopus-sensing repository to your project directory and run them.

 1- Record data from various sources synchronously
 -------------------------------------------------